 The Border Ranges National Park is a lovely weekend away from Brisbane for forest and camping lovers.
 I was mesmerised by the many shades of greens in this forest.
-Trees are huge and the vegetation is thick.
+The trees are huge and the vegetation is thick.
 In the narrow paths, I sometimes felt like I was one of the first explorers.
-This articles details our activities during our Border Ranges National Park camping and hiking weekend.
+This article details our activities during our Border Ranges National Park camping and hiking weekend.

 Although it is a nice drive, it takes a while to reach Border Ranges National Park.
-If you haven’t explored them yet, you may prefer checking out National Parks closer to Brisbane (like Springbrook or Lamington for example, if you’re looking for a rainforest hike with waterfalls).
-As usual when driving further from the touristic hubs, I appreciate the low number of people we meet during our stay and the opportunity to have these beautiful places just for us.
+If you haven’t explored them yet, you may prefer checking out national parks closer to Brisbane (like Springbrook or Lamington for example, if you’re looking for a rainforest hike with waterfalls).
+As usual when driving further away from the touristic hubs, I appreciated the low number of people we meet during our stay and the opportunity to have these beautiful places just for us.